 It can be overwhelming, nerve-wracking, and just plain difficult to find communities to joining and participate in; especially when you want to learn or share your own expertise.
-Below are a list of communities online and that have local meetups, encouraging people to follow on Twitter, and a short list of blogs to read if you’re interested in the tech community.
+Below is a list of communities online and that have local meetups, encouraging people to follow on Twitter, and a short list of blogs to read if you’re interested in the tech community.

 Join the Community